aggviolinist/Automate-Daily-Data-Analysis/README.md

 raw, athena, processed

 ## Athena
-Configer Athena with a database that will be used to host the table that will have the data querried
+Configure Athena with a database that will be used to host the table that will have the data querried
+- Select the S3 bucket and choose athena folder as the Query result location
+- Create a database called `analysis_db`
+## IAM
+Create an IAM role called `analysis-policy`that is gonna be used by lambda to communinicate with S3 and Athena
+- AmazonS3FullAccess
+- AmazonAthenaFullAccess
+- AmazonAPIGatewayPushToCloudWatchLogs